-- Members and the University contribute 100% annual current service contributions (no contribution holidays). - The SRA is "funded" on the same basis as the registered pension plans. - The University makes special payments of no less than \$26.4 million (increased to \$27.2 million to reflect subsequent benefits enhancements) to deal with the RPP and SRA deficits by way of a smoothed budget allocation over 15 years.
-This smoothed approach provided for higher payments than required in the earlier years, thus holding off any possible solvency issues and providing for budget predictability within the University's operating fund. - If some, or all, of the special payment amount is not needed or permitted to be made into the RPP under the Income Tax Act, it must be set aside and reserved outside the RPP.
+- Members and the University contribute 100% annual current service contributions (no contribution holidays). - The SRA is "funded" on the same basis as the registered pension plans. - The University allocates special payments of no less than \$26.4 million (increased to \$27.2 million to reflect subsequent benefits enhancements) to deal with the RPP and SRA deficits by way of a smoothed budget allocation over 15 years.
+This smoothed approach provided for higher payments than required in the earlier years, with the intent of protecting against solvency issues and providing for budget predictability within the University's operating fund.

+If some, or all, of the special payment amount is not needed or permitted to • be made into the RPP under the Income Tax Act, it must be set aside and reserved outside the RPP.